Ratings: Another Suns Win Shines Bright for ABC

 Become a member to read more.

-ABC cruised to a Thursday ratings victory thanks to Game 2 of the 2021 NBA Finals.
+ABC cruised to a Thursday TV ratings victory thanks to Game 2 of the 2021 NBA Finals.
+The hardcourt competition was tighter than the one on the Nielsen sheets.

-Last night, Giannis Antetokounmpo scored 42 points and added 12 rebounds in a story losing effort.
+Last night, Giannis Antetokounmpo scored 42 points — 20 of those in the third quarter alone — and added 12 rebounds in a strong losing effort.
 Suns shooting guard Devin Booker led his team with 31 points.

+Due to the nature of live sports, the below Nielsen numbers for ABC should be considered subject to significant adjustment.

 CBS, Fox and NBC tied for second in ratings, each with a 0.3.
 CBS was second in total viewers with 2.1 million, NBC was third with 1.5 million and Fox was fourth with 1.5 million.